rollbar/rollbar-gem/README.md

 end
 ```
 #### Note
 There is a known conflict between Sinatra and other gems where Sinatra's top-level-binded methods get overriden by other gems (more details here: https://github.com/sinatra/sinatra-contrib/issues/111 and https://github.com/rollbar/rollbar-gem/issues/663).
 This came to attention when using `sinatra/namespace` and `Rollbar.configure`.
-If your top-level-binded methods get overshadowed by other gems, like Rake's `:namespace`, you will need to redefine the method manually as intended by Sinatra.
+If your top-level-binded methods get overshadowed by other gems, like `Rake::DSL.namespace`, you will need to redefine the method manually as intended by Sinatra.

 Here is an example if you want to use `sinatra/namespace`: